fragcolor-xyz/shards/docs/docs/shards/index.md

 ### None

-Type `None` indicates that no data type is expected.
+Type **None** indicates that no data type is expected.
 This implies that no value is expected.

+!!! note
+    No keyword or alias exists for this type.

-For example, `None` as one of the valid data types for `:Max` parameter in shard [`(RandomInt)`](https://docs.fragcolor.xyz/shards/General/RandomInt/) means that setting a value for this parameter is not mandatory.
+For example, **None** as one of the valid data types for `:Max` parameter in shard [`(RandomInt)`](https://docs.fragcolor.xyz/shards/General/RandomInt/) means that setting a value for this parameter is not mandatory.

 ```clojure linenums="1"
 (RandomInt